The Pumpkin Diorama Project: 12 Years of Ghoulish Gourds

 The Magic 8-Ball pumpkin was challenging but we came up with a great plan.
 I started with a white pumpkin, painted it, and then filled a balloon with glycerin.
 Inside the balloon was a foam square with brief fortunes on all sides.
 Just shake the pumpkin, and a new fortune floats to the top.

 This Freaky Tiki Tavern was inspired after a trip to Hawaii the previous summer.

-This year’s pumpkin: Introducing Madame Zalameda, crystal ball fortune teller.
+The 2014 pumpkin: Introducing Madame Zalameda, crystal ball fortune teller.
 I combined a claw machine with an amusement-park-style fortune telling machine (inspired by Zoltar).

 Step right up and claw your way to your own fortune.
 Each fortune envelope contains a small prize and a glimpse into your future.
 (On Halloween, I figured the trick-or-treaters would not want to spend the frustrating time required to use the claw machine, so I just put all the fortunes in a bucket next to the pumpkin.)

-Update for 2015: My favorite pumpkin yet is Ghoulie’s Pier & Cafe.
+Pumpkin for 2015: My favorite pumpkin yet is Ghoulie’s Pier & Cafe.
 The sand actually came from North Carolina.
 I used paper mache for the water.
 It took about five days to make.